 According to the history narrated in this mosaic, as Dionysus was bored of wandering around Greece and Anatolia, he decides to go to Hydaspes (India, Panjab) to see different places and his return to Anatolia is celebrated with a big feast.
 Many elements attributed to Dionysus can be observed in this mosaic in details.

-Entrance fee of Zeugma Mosaic Museum is 30 Turkish Liras.
+Zeugma Mosaic Museum entrance fee is 30 Turkish Liras as of 2021.
 Tickets are free for children under 8 years.
 Museum Pass Turkey is valid at the entrance to Gaziantep Mosaic Museum.

-The Zeugma Mosaic Museum can be visited between 09:00 and 19:00 in the summer period from 1 April to 1 October.
+Zeugma Mosaic Museum opening hours are between 09:00 and 19:00 in the summer period from 1 April to 1 October.
 In the winter period between 1 October and 1 April, it closes at 5 pm.

 Visiting times of the museum may change due to some events and renovations.
 So before you go, you can visit the official website of Zeugma to see the latest status.